-Renee was a published author so she thought writing her personal statement was not a big deal.
-But during her interview, the doctor who interviewed her offered to help her with her personal statement if she didn't get in that time.
-Renee got on the waitlist so she had to send it back in and update it.
-So she met up with the interviewer and taught her a way to writer her personal statement in way that it was quick and straight to the point.
-She pulled out the most important things and they both agreed on the things she wanted to highlight.
-Renee emphasized that getting advice from the school that you're wanting to go to, from either the admissions committee or someone that is affiliated with that, is a really good idea because they'll tell you what they’re looking for.
+So she met up with the interviewer, who taught her a way to write her personal statement that was quick and to the point.
+She pulled out the most important aspects of her story, and they both agreed on the things she wanted to highlight.
+Renee emphasized the importance of getting advice from the school that you want to go to, from either the admissions committee or someone that affiliated with it.
+They can tell you what they’re looking for.

 Renee ended up applying twice.
 She got no interviews the first time.
-The second time she applied was when she got a better MCAT score and that’s how she got the interview.
+The second time she applied was when she had a better MCAT score, and that’s how she got the interview.

 Renee basically had two major considerations in choosing which schools to apply to.
-First, Renee and her husband wanted to stay in Texas, plus the fact that you can actually apply to all schools in Texas for one price.
-She didn’t apply to any school out of state.
-If she had to move a little bit, then she would as long it wasn't anything drastic since they have a daughter who still lives with them.
-Consequently, Renee applied through the Texas Medical & Dental Schools Application Service as well as to Baylor College through the AMCAS application.
+First, Renee and her husband wanted to stay in Texas.
+This had a bonus advantage because you can apply to all the medical schools in Texas for one price.
+She didn’t apply to any schools outside Texas.
+If she had to move a little bit, then she would, but she didn’t want to move too far since they still have a daughter who still lives with them.
+Renee applied through the Texas Medical & Dental Schools Application Service (TMDSAS), as well as to Baylor College through the AMCAS application.

-The medical school obviously saw something in Renee that fit in the class they were trying to build.
-That was what helped her get in the class.
+The medical school obviously saw something in Renee that fit into the class they were trying to build.
 They needed that particular thing in the class.
-She filled that role and she’s taking it seriously.
+She filled that role, and she’s taking it seriously.

-During interview, Renee was challenged with the question around what if she didn’t get in.
-And although she knew this was going to be asked to every student and that the stock answer was to reapply, she answered it differently.
-She said she had a Plan B which was to walk back over the hall and continue to work in the College of Nursing.
-So it's a good trade off.
-Either way, she would win.
+During her interview, Renee was challenged with a question about what if she didn’t get in.
+And although she knew this was going to be asked to every student, and although she knows the stock answer is to say she would reapply, she answered it differently.
+She said she had a Plan B, which was to walk back across the hall and continue to work in the College of Nursing.
+So either way, she would win.

-Other questions she got were what her goal was in the class and what she hoped to bring to the class.
-This was a time when the doctor involved in the Ebola virus scare came back to the U.S. and became a beacon of light for the others.
-To be that kind of person was Renee’s goal and she shared this with her interviewer.
-One of the two interviewers who was the Dean of Student Affairs was also a parent so they really bonded on the issue of having kids while being in medical school.
-Renee took this as an opportunity for them to guide her.
+She was also asked what she hoped to bring to the class.
+This was a time when the doctor involved with the Ebola virus scare came back to the U.S. and became a beacon of light for others.
+To be that kind of person was Renee’s goal, and she shared this with her interviewer.
+Renee also connected with one of her interviewers, a parent, about the issue of having kids while in medical school.

 [35:50] The Medical School Experience

-Renee says the hardest part for her is being challenged physically of being 54 and having chronic illnesses.
-Renee has a common variable immune deficiency, also known as CVID, and has been taking IV immunoglobulins every four weeks.
-The nurse had to come to her house which would take them a full day.
-She would equate this to chemotherapy in the way it makes her feel bad every four weeks.
-But she just changed her medications through the subcutaneous route, which is administered every two weeks and which she can do it on her own now.
+For a while, the nurse had to come to her house and spend the whole day with her, administering this treatment.
+Renee compared this to chemotherapy for how it made her feel bad every four weeks.
+But she just changed her medications to the subcutaneous route, which is administered every two weeks and which she can now do on her own.

 [39:27] The Future of Being a Physician and Handling Biases

-Renee sees herself in the OB/GYN, which was what she did first as a nurse, being a labor room delivery nurse.
-Then she worked in nursery, postpartum, and post-surgery for women so she has always seen herself in that role of an OB/GYN.
-Renee seeks to be able to combine these two careers philosophically in her mind which is very possible.
-She is interested in the centering pregnancy and would like to explore it as well as the idea of exploring maternal-fetal medicine considering her interest in high risk pregnancy.
+Renee sees herself in the OB/GYN field, which was what she did first as a nurse, being a labor room delivery nurse.
+Then she worked in nursery, postpartum, and post-surgery for women, so she has always seen herself in that role of an OB/GYN.
+Renee wants to work in pregnancy and maternal-fetal medicine, especially with high-risk pregnancies.

-In terms of handling the biases, Renee thinks her qualities would make her a stronger applicant because residency pools are small and they need a variety of students so they're going to need people with a wide variety of experiences in order to have the best team.
-So she thinks this would be to her advantage given her experience.
-She simply sees herself working until the end and burnout is not going to be an issue for her either.
+In terms of handling biases against her based on her age, Renee thinks she will be a strong applicant because residency pools are small and they need a diversity of students.
+They’re going to need people with a wide variety of experiences in order to have the best team.
+So she thinks this would be to her advantage given her past experience.
+She simply sees herself working until the end, and she already has so much health care experience, she is confident that burnout will not be an issue for her.